 About Moneta Markets

-2021 Review Methodology
+2024 Review Methodology

 Forex Risk Disclaimer

-"There is a very high degree of risk involved in trading securities.
+There is a very high degree of risk involved in trading securities.
 With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
-It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses."
-Learn more.
+It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses.
+Read more on forex trading risks.

 Popular Forex Guides

 - Best Forex Trading Apps